andreaiaia/blog-template/README.md

 # TODO

-- update the structure to be a homepage with all the posts and an about page (remove the homepage or make it optional)
 - Create a SEO component to add on top of all the pages
 - Remake the logo logic